oliveroneill/tod/README.md

 React native app for scheduling trips so that a notification is sent when it's time to leave.

+## Status
+**Unmaintained** - React Native is a fast moving ecosystem, so unfortunately I haven't been able to give Tod the love and care that it deserves.

 ## Table of Contents

 * [Configuration](#configuration)